 This document will cover the simple steps of replacing your traditional antivirus (AV) vendor with CrowdStrike.

-Once there select the previous AV vendor and then select the “uninstall” option that appears above the list of installed programs.
+Select the previous AV vendor and then select the “uninstall” option that appears above the list of installed programs.
 Different vendors may have additional steps or multiple applications that will need to be removed.

-Note: In the case of McAfee uninstall the McAfee Agent last, removing all the other installed programs first.
+Note: In the case of McAfee, uninstall the McAfee Agent last, removing all the other installed programs first.
 This order seems to be the most effective in our experience (Some vendors may require a reboot.)

 After a reboot, if necessary, verify that the uninstall was successful in the Action Center.
-Open the Action Center and navigate to the Control Panel -> System and Security -> Action Center
+Open the Action Center and navigate to the Control Panel -> System and Security -> Action Center.

 Under “Virus Protection” and “Spyware and Unwanted Software protection” CrowdStrike should be the only listed vendor.